Suzanne McCarthy is discussing Psalm

 before his burning anger.

-The biblical categories served the union well in the dark days of the Civil War.
+The biblical categories served the Union well in the dark days of the Civil War.
 They allowed many, Abraham Lincoln in primis, to understand the war as a judgment upon the nation and a great evil through which the good might triumph nonetheless.
+For historical exposition, see R. Blakeslee Gilpin's comments here.

 Translation Issues in Psalm 68:2-4

-That the verbs come first in this section of psalm, except in one case (‘while the faithful rejoice’) in which the subject is fronted for reasons of focus, is triggered by their non-indicative mood.
+Verbs come first in the clauses of this section of psalm, except in one case (‘the innocent, may they rejoice’) in which the subject is fronted for reasons of focus, on account of their non-indicative mood.
 NPSV uncharacteristically messes up by translating ‘will arise,’ ‘shall flee,’ etc. The basic sense is hardly changed nonetheless since NJSPV also translates ‘disperse them’ at the appropriate place.
 The imperative (once again, not a straightforward translation of the Hebrew) cues the reader to the fact that the whole is implorative.

-I do not render רשׁעים and צדיקים by their standard English translation equivalents, ‘wicked’ and ‘righteous,’ respectively.
-Truth to be told, the traditional translations used today often sound stale and slightly off-base.
-It is important to note that the ones the psalmist knows to be God’s enemies are those who are, to judge from the psalm’s wording, producing widows and orphans in Israel.
+I do not render רשׁעים and צדיקים by their standard English equivalents, ‘wicked’ and ‘righteous,’ respectively.
+The traditional translation equivalents sound stale and off-base unless one ignores their ordinary connotations and fills them with meaning based on context.
+The ones the psalmist takes to be evil are those who are, to judge from the psalm’s wording, producing widows and orphans in Israel.
 Metaphorically, Bashan, also a divine mountain, has taken on the mountain the God of Israel desired as his dwelling (mount Zion).
 God, according to the psalmist, should have none of it.

 In our day, thanks to a speechwriter named Michael Gerson who coined the phrase “axis of evil,” we are used to hearing the sworn enemies of the empire referred to as evil, not wicked.
 I translate accordingly.

-‘Righteous’ in my view also works poorly as a translation in this context.
-‘Faithful’ is more to the point.
-Put another way, the kind of righteousness in mind is that exemplified by the protagonist of Schindler’s List.
+‘Righteous’ no less than 'wicked' works poorly in context.
+‘Innocent’ or 'faithful' is more to the point.
+The innocent are those who, in a given situation, have been victimized by others.
+Or perhaps the kind of righteousness in mind is that exemplified by the protagonist of Schindler’s List.
 Schindler, a Nazi after all, was not exactly a guiltless man, but at the appointed time, he did the right thing.
 That makes him righteous in the biblical sense.

 For the same reason, awful human beings like Jephthah are remembered in the Bible for what else they were, instruments of salvation, and referred to as ‘saints’ in the New Testament.